Fly Creek in Otsego County, New York — The American Northeast (Mid-Atlantic)

 Burial site of local hunter known by & inspiration for James Fenimore Cooper's literary character.

-Erected 2018 by William G. Pomeroy Foundation.
+Erected 2018 by New York Folklore, William G. Pomeroy Foundation.
 (Marker Number 43.)

 Location.
 42° 42.397′ N, 74° 58.57′ W. Marker is in Fly Creek, New York, in Otsego County.
-Marker is on County Road 26 south of Day Road, on the left when traveling south.
+It is on County Road 26 south of Day Road, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Fly Creek NY 13337, United States of America.
 Touch for directions.

 Also see . . .